Improving Data Efficiency for LLM Reinforcement Fine-tuning Through Difficulty-targeted Online Data Selection and Rollout Replay: Experiments

 \paragraph{Implementation details for adaptive difficulty prediction framework} In practice, we observe that off-the-shelf pretrained embedding models struggle to capture fine-grained similarity between math questions.
 To address this, we freeze the Qwen2.5-Math-1.5B-Instruct backbone~\cite{yang2024qwen2} and train a 3-layer MLP adapter with a calibration head, using binary cross-entropy loss.
 We fix the reference set size to 256.
 Additional implementation details are provided in Appendix~\ref{sec:app_detail_teacher} and ablation results on key components are presented in Appendix~\ref{sec:app_teacher_abl}.

 \paragraph{Implementation details for RL training} We employ the verl framework~\cite{sheng2024hybridflow} to perform GRPO training.
-We use a batch size of 512, generate 8 rollouts per prompt, and train for 60 steps in all experiments.
+We use a batch size of 512 and a mini-batch size of 64 in verl's configuration, resulting in 8 gradient steps per training step.
+Across all experiments, we train for 60 training steps, yielding a total of 480 gradient steps.
+For each prompt, we generate 8 rollouts.
 The maximum rollout length is set to 3072 tokens for the Qwen2.5-Math series models (due to max position embedding limits) and 4096 tokens for Qwen2.5-3B.
 For reward computation, we use a simple rule-based function based solely on answer correctness, without incorporating any format-related signals.
 The 1.5B and 3B models are trained on 8 L40S GPUs, while the 7B model is trained on 8 A100 GPUs.
 For \texttt{DOTS}, data selection is performed every 2 steps.
 For \texttt{RR}, we choose the fresh rollout ratio $\delta$ as $0.5$ and buffer capacity $C \in \{256,512\}$.
 All RL training hyperparameters are detailed in Appendix~\ref{sec:app_rl_recipes}.

 \paragraph{Evaluation} We adopt the official Qwen2.5-Math evaluation implementation~\cite{yang2024qwen2}, setting the maximum generation length to 3072 tokens for Qwen2.5-Math series models and 4096 tokens for Qwen2.5-3B.
 Following \cite{deepseekr1,deepscaler2025,liu2503understanding}, we evaluate RL model performance on standard mathematical reasoning benchmarks, including GSM8K~\cite{cobbe2021training}, MATH500~\cite{lightman2023let}, Minerva Math~\cite{lewkowycz2022solving} and OlympiadBench~\cite{he2024olympiadbench}.
 Accuracy is measured using a sampling temperature of 0.6, top-p of 0.95, and the standard prompt template, consistent with~\cite{deepseekr1}.
 We exclude benchmarks with very few questions, such as AIME 24 (30 questions) and AMC 23 (40 questions), as their small size results in high evaluation variance and unreliable performance comparisons on smaller models~\citep{hochlehnert2025sober}.
 We report the final performance as the average accuracy across the four benchmarks to mitigate benchmark-specific variance.
 As the baseline, we use the original GRPO algorithm with uniform batch selection.